opengiveback/AmigaNanoPS-2/README.md

 The Arduino Nano can be socketed to be able to reuse it for other Arduino Nano projects!
 Insert Arduino Nano with USB facing DB9 connector and do not connect USB cable to inserted Arduino Nano!

-This is a small revision of v1.1 of the design.
-As v1.0 had wrongl wired gnd, so wire had to be added from DB9 to gnd on the mounting hole of DB9 connector.
 I also modified and used the PCB for an PS/2 to MSX mouse convertor project, tested working OK, that version is available in a separate repository https://github.com/opengiveback/eqUInputMSX

 Arduino Nano pins connections
 -----------------------------